cBeaird/SemEval_Character-Identification-on-Multiparty-Dialogues/README.md

 * **Chase Greco** (Weka execution)
 * **Brandon Watts** (Feature extraction)

-See also the list of [contributors](https://github.com/cBeaird/SemEval_Character-Identification-on-Multiparty-Dialogues/graphs/contributors) who participated in this project.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/cBeaird/SemEval_Character-Identification-on-Multiparty-Dialogues/blob/master/LICENSE) file for details